jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 full-text index, it is observed that the Parquet full table scan has stable predictable performance.

-_(The Parquet dataset used in for benchmarking contains 10 million rows.)_
+_(The Parquet dataset used for benchmarking contains 10 million rows)_

 ```text
 ┌──────────┬──────────┬──────────┬───────────┬───────┬─────────────┬──────────────────┐